i3dnet/terraform-provider-i3dnet/README.md

 How to generate the resources & the config:

-1. download the OpenAPI Spec (https://www.i3d.net/docs/api/v3/getjson) and overwrite the `./generator_data/openAPISpec.json`.
+1. Download the OpenAPI Spec (https://www.i3d.net/docs/api/v3/getjson) and overwrite the `./generator_data/openAPISpec.json`.
 2. Create/modify the `./generator_data/GeneratorConfig.yaml`
 3. Generate the `./generator_data/provider_code_spec.json` file: